[QODBC-Desktop] QuickBooks & QODBC Reinstall/Uninstall not working

 Posted by brad waddell on 12 March 2009 05:21 PM

-Had to reinstall QB2007.
-QODBC stopped working, reinstallation attempts not fixing the problem.
+I had to re-install QB2007.
+QODBC stopped working.
+Reinstallation attempts were not fixing the problem.

 Using QODBC "Test Connection to QB" button returns: